jkominek/piano-conversion/README.md

 * main-board
   * 8 ADC boards can plug in, their processed signals are managed by another STM32H743 and converted to MIDI in its various forms.
-    USB headers and possibly ethernet will be on-board.
+    Intended mainly for USB use, also has ethernet designed in.
+    For all of the optional accessories, there are three I2C ports in the form of Qwiic connectors, for plugging in MIDI & pedal boards, and whatever other craziness you can conjure up.
 * midi-board
-  * A TTL to MIDI DIN board.
-Gets the DIN connectors off the main board so they're not taking up space if you don't need them.
+  * An I2C to MIDI DIN board (via a UART).
+Gets the extra UART, optos and DIN connectors off the main board so they're not taking up space if you don't need them.
 * pedal-board
-  * 4 1/4" TRS receptacles for common MIDI keyboard pedals.
-4 channel SPI ADC for reading their values.
+  * 4 1/4" TRS jacks for common MIDI keyboard pedals.
+8 channel ADC for reading the values; 4 used for the jacks, the others on headers if you want them.
 * sensorboard-1x
   * Holds a single CNY70 and 2x2 0.100" header for connecting to power and ADC.
+* sensorboard-tester
+  * For development/manufacture only, for testing/measuring sensorboards/CNY70s.

 To put a sensor on every hammer and key of an 88 key piano, you would need: